sweattep/ancient_quotes/README.md

 >your Lord inspired to the bee

+>How long am I to put up with this evil community who keep grumbling about me?
+>
 >We inspired to them the doing of good deeds, establishment of prayer, and giving of zakah; and they were worshippers of Us.

 >If a traveler does not meet with one who is his better, or his equal, let him firmly keep to his solitary journey; there is no companionship with fools.
 Long is the night to him who is awake; long is a mile to him who is tired; long is life to the foolish who do not know the true religion.
 Better than living a hundred years not seeing the highest truth, is one day in the life of a man who sees the highest truth.